 Artwork: I will reduce landfill by feeding my worm farm, Caroline Lewallen 2020

 Presented by: The City of Whittlesea

 Super Kids Sunday is an event which celebrates kids and how they see their world.
-This will be a hybrid event with entertainment, activities and music (including an original composition for the play space) happening both online and in person as well, depending on COVID-19 Restrictions.
+This will be a hybrid event with entertainment, activities and music (including an original composition for the play space).
 With contributions from school groups, community groups, youth groups, council services and much more.
 Keep an eye on the Whittlesea Arts website for updates about the live event.

 Sunday 24 October, 12pm – 4pm

 All Abilities Play Space, Morang Dve, Mill Park.

 For further information please contact our Arts, Culture and Events team, or call 9217 2174